This very flavorful steak stir-fry is made with sliced top sirloin steak, bell peppers, and snow peas.

 It's the ultimate weeknight dinner because it's ready in less than 30 minutes, and the leftovers keep well for several days in the fridge.

-I love making this quick and easy stir-fry.
-Beef, onions and bell peppers are quickly cooked, then flavored with a simple soy sauce marinade.
+I love making stir-fries, and I especially like this quick and easy steak stir-fry.
+Steak strips, onions, and bell peppers are quickly cooked, then flavored with a simple Chinese-style sauce.